firewaran/deeptown_adb_interface/README.md

 ### bot_tasker.cmd

-Once you setup the load_env.cmd you can use this "application" to send the bots on predefines tasks including collecting oil and water.
+Once you setup the load_env.cmd you can use this "application" to send the drones on predefines tasks including collecting oil and water.
 The script will run until you stop it manually.

 ### select_*.bat

 These are the commands that are currently supported.
-You can start the mto get an explanation.
+You can start the savely get an explanation.

 A brief summuary:
 File | Description